ACCT 7060 Business Accounting (3 units)

 This course aims to develop students’ knowledge, skills, and ability to diagnose, analyze, evaluate, predict, and make decisions using various HR and organization data and metrics.
 Students will learn various methods and techniques to collect data, hypothesize models and conduct analysis using statistical software to evaluate HR issues, make predictions and give evidence-based recommendations.
 Future development on human resource analytics will also be discussed.

-MGNT 7250 Leadership and Organizational Development (3 units)
+MGNT 7320 Leadership Theories and Development (3 units)

 Due to constant changes in the market, a corporation often needs to restructure itself in order to remain its own compatibility and success.
 At the same time, the corporate leader has a vital role in developing the organization to its next level of success.
 Leadership is a process of influence in which one enlists the assistance and support of others in achieving a planned goal.
 Thus, for a company to successfully implement any organizational change initiative, it is a must that effective leadership is developed and in place in order to get the job done.
 This course helps to increase the knowledge of the students on how leadership can be developed and its role in organizational development.
 The first part of this course includes various leadership theories approaches, models and skill sets.
 For the organizational development part, students will gain understanding on important determinants, key components, and success factors of an effective organization developmental process.